-Component Implementation notes Device data Sybase recommend full device encryption with Afaria.
+Component nplementation notes Device data Sybase recommend full device encryption with Afaria.
 See the Afaria documentation for details.
-Device client database (Not applicable to Online Data Proxy) A <pack- age>DB.generateEncryptionKey() method in the Object API for MBO packages should always be used during application initialization.
-It computes a random AES-256 bit en- cryption key used to encrypt the client database.
-The encryption key is stored in the data vault.</pack- Data vault The DataVault APIs provide a secure way to persist and encrypt data on the device.
-The data vault uses AES-256 symmetric en- cryption of all its contents.
-The AES key is computed as a hash of the passcode provided and a "salt" value that is usually set by the device application developer.
+Device client database (Not applicable to Online Data Proxy) A <pack-age>DB.generateEncryptionKey() method in the Object API for MBO packages should always be used during application initialization.
+It computes a random AES-256 bit encryption key used to encrypt the client database.
+The encryption key is stored in the data vault.</pack-age> Data vault The DataVault APIs provide a secure way to persist and encrypt data on the device.
+The data vault uses AES-256 symmetric encryption of all its contents.
+The AES key is computed as a hash of the passcode provided and a "salt" value that can be supplied by the device application developer, or automatically generated through the API.